-Trash, Typography Day 2014 Poster Contest Winner (3 of 20)
+Typography Day 2014 Poster Contest Winner (1 of 20)

 Anna Kjaedegaard, an exchange student from Denmark, poster's (shown here with a proof of her online submission) created as one of the assignments in my Graphic Communication 2032 course at the Wee Kim Wee School, NTU, was the selected amongst 372 entries by the Typography Day 2014 jury members for its high quality of representation.
 The assignment was timed to coincide with global graphics competition as a way to test their abilities with their peers.
 All the winning entries are published and displayed in an exhibition during the event from Feb 28 - March 2, 2014 at the Symbiosis Institute of Design, Pune, India.
 She posed the question if there would be life after death but in the world of sustainability, the answer is a "yes" as her poster states the possibility to give products of trash a reincarnation as treasures.
 Trash is presented using the English language to symbolize the western materialistic world.
 The short lifetime of especially electronic products in the wealthy Western World, leads to dumped goods being shipped to countries like India.
 The poorer population of India regards materials as 'treasures.'
-Workers separate the goods in different materials -Doing the dirty work of the West often results in a dangerous and pollutant burden on the receiving country.
 The Tamil word for treasure is shown as shadows.
 To reach a sustainable world, there must be a better understanding of how products should be designed.
-So "trash" could be a Word belonging to the past.
 The items on the poster are E-waste actually found in the streets of Singapore.